catharinadepari/storymap/README.md

 <img src="img/s2.jpg" width='600'><br>

 The **`fifth page`** contains the fourth scene called Poverty.
 I linked the violence rate with poverty level.
 To represent poverty, I used median household income level data in 2015 at state level.
 The **`sixth page`** contains the last scene called volunteer where heroism acts increase during the pandemic.
-Among many evidences on this topic, food pantry and homeless shelter were used to demonstrate the good value that rose from this challenge.<br>.
+Among many evidences on this topic, food pantry and homeless shelter were used to demonstrate the good value that rose from this challenge.<br>

 <img src="img/s3.jpg" width='600'><br>

-The **`seventh page`** is the seventh of the storymap with 'working together' and 'trusting scientists' suggested by a local citizen as the resolution.
-In this page, I also included the acknowledgement/credits.
-Acknowledgment and references were provided on the last page. <br>
+The **`seventh page`** contains the conflict's resolutions-'working together' and 'trusting scientists'-suggested by a local citizen.
+The storymap is closed with lists of acknowledgement and references using vertical animated text. <br>

 <img src="img/s4.jpg" width='600'><br>